nengnengli/bit1029public.github.io/index.md

 - **05/2020:** A RL paper is submitted to NeurIPS 2020.
 - **04/2020:** Collaborating with Ubisoft, we organized some competitions to test our RL agent in Rabbids: Journey To The West, and our RL agent won all the games.
 - **02/2020:** Zhang Li gives the oral presentation of our UVIN paper in [a recorded video](https://www.youtube.com/watch?v=18IqLrK2ugI&feature=share&fbclid=IwAR3kpUv8H4NQlz3lNl-kZCTI5RD2Ryr3VnlH_4O_32ADt5SwTcqapjX7ryY) at AAAI2020 due to the COVID-19 pandemic.
-- **12/2019:** Zhang Li leads the team won the best technical award in the Data Hackathon hosted by Ubisoft.
+- **12/2019:** The students won the best technical award in the Data Hackathon competition hosted by Ubisoft.
 - **12/2019:** Congratulations to Zhang Li.
 Our [UVIN paper](https://aaai.org/ojs/index.php/AAAI/article/view/6157) got accepted for AAAI 2020 oral presenations.
 - **04/2017:** The group submit our ADRQN paper named [On Improving Deep Reinforcement Learning for POMDPs](https://arxiv.org/abs/1704.07978) to Arxiv (cited 30 times).